daa2618/data_gov_uk/README.md

 # data_gov_uk

 **data_gov_uk** is a Python wrapper to work with [data.gov.uk](https://data.gov.uk) easily and reliably.
-It simplifies accessing UK police data via their public API, helping you fetch, filter, and analyze open source data from the UK government.
+It simplifies accessing UK Government data , helping you fetch, filter, and analyze open source data from the UK government.

 ---